karinecord/OnlineBusinessCard/README.md

   <img alt="projeto DevLinks" src=".github/preview.jpg" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+The project was developed by the following technologies

 - HTML e CSS
 - JavaScript
 - Git e Github
 - Figma

-## 💻 Projeto
+## 💻 Project

-O DevLinks é um agregador de links para usar como cartão de visitas online.
+DevLinks is a link aggregator to use as an online business card.
 - [Acesse o projeto finalizado, online](https://maykbrito.github.io/devlinks)
-## :memo: Licença

-Esse projeto está sob a licença MIT.

----

-Feito com ♥ by Karine
+Done ♥ by Karine